Local SEO Intermediate Updated 2026-03-22

 What is Review Diversity?

-Review diversity means having customer reviews spread across multiple platforms — Google, Yelp, Facebook, and industry-specific sites — rather than concentrated on a single platform.
+Review diversity means having customer reviews spread across multiple platforms.
+Google, Yelp, Facebook, and industry-specific sites.
+Rather than.

 What is Review Diversity?